-Last but not least, we give you our personal favorite reason why Cali is the best place on earth to dance salsa.
+Last but not least, here at our salsa school in Cali, we give you our personal favorite reason why this city is the best place on earth to dance salsa.
 Colombia frequently ranks as one of the happiest places on earth.
 The country’s secret?
 When interviewed, Colombians often site their love of music, community, and rumba (celebrating / dancing).
 Cali lives these values to their fullest — and nowhere is it more evident than on the dance floor.
 You can feel it in people’s irrepressible smiles under the colored lights of salsatecas — salsa fuels happiness, and happiness fuels salsa, in a self-reinforcing, sweaty cycle of spins and shimmies.

 Salsa Classes Cali